KQM-git/TCL/characters/geo/gorou.md

 Deals AoE Geo DMG and sets up a **General's War Banner**.

 **General's War Banner**
-Provides up to 3 buffs to active characters within the skill's AoE based on the number of Geo characters in the party at the time of casting:
+Provides up to 3 buffs to active characters within the skill's AoE based on the number of Geo characters in the party at the time of casting:\
-* 1 Geo character: Adds "**Standing Firm**" - DEF Bonus.
+• 1 Geo character: Adds "**Standing Firm**" - DEF Bonus.\
-* 2 Geo characters: Adds "**Impregnable**" - Increased resistance to interruption.
+• 2 Geo characters: Adds "**Impregnable**" - Increased resistance to interruption.\
-* 3 Geo characters: Adds "**Crunch**" - Geo DMG Bonus.
+• 3 Geo characters: Adds "**Crunch**" - Geo DMG Bonus.

 Gorou can deploy only 1 **General's War Banner** on the field at any one time.
 Characters can only benefit from 1 **General's War Banner** at a time.
 When a party member leaves the field, the active buff will last for 2s.

 **Hold**
 Adjust the location of the skill.

 | Attribute | War Banner |